Azarn/pyMediaMonitor/README.md

 pyMediaMonitor
 ==============

 A program that will look after your media files.
-(Checking hash, etc)